spoonapps/docs/reference/spoonscript/from.md

 A valid `.me` file must start with a `from` instruction and may only contain one from instruction.

 Multiple images can be specified in a single `from` instruction by putting a space between subsequent images.
-If two images contains the same file - first one is taken.
-Always ensure that images with new versions of applications/libraries are passed first.
+If two images contains the same file - last one is taken.
+Always ensure that images with new versions of applications/libraries are passed last.

 ```
 from <image 1> <image 2>